y1ny/WordDeletion/exp1/readme.md

 ## Result in Paper
 The results of humans and ChatGPT are included in `result/` directory.

-To replicate the results in our paper, please refer to `analysis.ipynb`, which need about 3 mins to excute.
+To replicate the results in our paper, please refer to `analysis.ipynb`, which needs about 3 mins to excute.
 The expected output is showed in the jupyter notebook.

 ## Delete an NP Embedded in a VP